Jammy2211/PyAutoLens/paper/paper.md

 sampling of the uv-plane that give rise to artefacts that can bias the inferred mass model and source reconstruction in real-space.
-To make feasible the analysis of `millions` of visibilities, `PyAutoLens` uses `PyNUFFT` [@PyNUFFT] to fit the visibilities via a non-uniform fast Fourier transform and `PyLops` [@PyLops] to express the memory-intensive linear algebra calculations as efficient linear operators.
+To make feasible the analysis of `millions` of visibilities, `PyAutoLens` uses `PyNUFFT` [@PyNUFFT] to fit the visibilities via a non-uniform fast Fourier transform and `PyLops` [@PyLops] to express the memory-intensive linear algebra calculations as efficient linear operators [@Powell2020].
 Creating realistic simulations of imaging and interferometer strong lensing datasets is possible, as performed by [@Alexander2019] [@Hermans2019] who used `PyAutoLens` to train neural networks to detect strong lenses.

 # Workspace and HowToLens Tutorials